 I remember queuing up all day to see You Me At Six in a venue in Cardiff.
 I had my little point and shoot camera, and squeezed into the front row to try and get a couple of shots of the band.
 At this particular show I began talking to a photographer that I used to see in the photo pit at every show – his name was Mike Lewis and he worked for Getty Images.

 I finally saved up enough to get my first DSLR, but had no idea how to use it.
-I was never taught photography in school, and I’ve taught myself everything I know just by going to local shows, shooting constantly and trying to get better.
+I never took photography in school.
+I’ve taught myself everything I know just by going to local shows, shooting constantly and trying to get better.

 It was around this time that I also began working with a band called Moose Blood and eventually was given the opportunity to document their album release tour across the UK while also producing a music video for their song ‘Bukowski’.
 I also ended up doing merch and photos on their tour with Mallory Knox.
 It was incredible – making next to no money and missing lecturers but it was all worth it.

 In March 2016, I was offered my first mainland Europe tour with Seaway on the Knuckle Puck and Boston Manor tour.
 I was in my second year at University, and the tour took place slap-bang in the middle of all my assignments.
 I’m not going to lie, it was a hard run.

 Fast-forward to now, I’ve just graduated with a First Class Honours in Music Business and set up my own company ‘BETHANMILLER.CO.’
 It is a company that was developed with passion and a desire to help brands excel with captivating content and authentic digital marketing.

-I’ve started expanding into other areas of photography such as wedding and lifestyle work, so continuing and mastering that would be amazing.
+I’ve started expanding into other areas of photography such as wedding and lifestyle work.
+So, continuing and mastering that would be amazing.
 I would also love to work with some female fronted artists and bands, such as Paramore, PVRIS and The Japanese House.

 I think people definitely make assumptions about women working in the music industry.
-I’m still really young at just 21, but I work my butt off and try my absolute best to prove everyone wrong.
+I’m still really young at just 21.
+But, I work my butt off and try my absolute best to prove everyone wrong.
 People think sexism doesn’t exist within this industry, but I promise you, it does.